-Evidence admitted in any case before any court will be only those items required in the case and will be retained by the court for the minimum time required by law, unless good cause is shown to retain the evidence longer.
+Evidence admitted in any case before any court will be only those items required in the case and will be retained by the court for the minimum time required by law, unless good cause is shown to retain the evidence.
 No exhibit will be received by any court if the exhibit poses a security, storage, safety, or health problem.

-- A. Exhibits which will not be received include but are not limited to: - 1.
-Any type of explosive powder; - 2.
+A. Exhibits which will not be received include but are not limited to:

+- 1. Any type of explosive powder; - 2.
 Explosive chemicals, toluene, ethane; - 3.
 Explosive devices, such as grenades or pipe bombs; - 4.
 Flammable liquids such as gasoline, kerosene, lighter fluid, paint thinner, ethyl-ether; - 5.
 Canisters containing tear gas, mace; - 6.
-Rags which have been soaked with flammable liquids; - 7.
-Liquid drugs such as phencyclidine (PCP), methamphetamine, corrosive liquids, pyrrolidine, morpholine, or piperidine; and - 8.
-Samples of any bodily fluids, liquid or dried. - B. Exhibits which will not be accepted by the exhibits custodian, and which will be ordered returned to the submitting party at the conclusion of the trial or hearing at which the exhibit was received, include: - 1.
-Containers with liquid substances that are not clearly marked and identified as to type and amount; - 2.
-Hypodermic needles unless placed in containers which will safeguard personnel; - 3.
-Foam-core boards or substantially similar material used for displaying exhibits such as, but not limited to, photographs, charts, drawings or maps; - 4.
-Large or irregularly shaped objects that do not fit in a records box that is 12 x 10 x 15 inches or smaller; - 5.
-Firearms or ammunition of any kind; - 6.
-Drugs; and - 7.
-Money.

-Applications for exceptions to this rule regarding large or irregularly shaped objects, firearms, firearms ammunition, drugs, or money shall be made in writing to the Criminal Supervising Judge or his or her designee, with notice to the branch court's exhibits custodian and all parties.
+Rags which have been soaked with flammable liquids;

+7. Liquid drugs such as phencyclidine (PCP), methamphetamine, corrosive liquids, pyrrolidine, morpholine, or piperidine;

+8. Samples of any bodily fluids, liquid or dried; and

+9. Except in murder cases, foam-core boards or substantially similar material used for displaying exhibits such as, but not limited to, photographs, charts, drawings or maps.

+B. No exhibits will be accepted by the exhibits custodian unless:

+1. Containers with liquid substances are clearly marked and identified as to type and amount;

+2. Containers of controlled substances are clearly marked, identified, weighed, and sealed;

+3. Cash is specifically identified, whether individually or packaged, as to the total amount and number of each denomination;

+4. Firearms are secured by a nylon tie or trigger guard; and

+5. Hypodermic needles are placed in containers which will safeguard personnel.

+Unless otherwise ordered, unidentified liquids, containers, controlled substances, or other suspect substances will be returned to the party offering them.

 All exhibits must be individually tagged with the proper exhibit tag.
 Each exhibit tag must be properly completed and securely attached to the exhibit.
 Any exhibit improperly tagged, marked, weighed, or otherwise identified will not be accepted by any court.
 Original photographs must be substituted for any photographically enlarged exhibits.
+A court, in its discretion, may order a photograph substituted for large or bulky exhibits which might pose a storage problem.
+A court, in its discretion, may admit any exhibit in the interest of justice.